Saudi Arabia is full of incredible job opportunities for expats.

 Do you have experience in home and land sales, purchases, and leases?
 A Real Estate Manager in Saudi Arabia can earn more than $144,000 per year for their expertise.

 The job requires that you ensure new developments are on track.
-You’ll need to know how to maximize returns of each property asset.
+You’ll need to know how to maximize the returns of each property asset.
 Depending on the employer, you may also need to hire contractors and prepare budgets.

 Most real estate firms want 8-15 years of experience, and five of those years should include managing others.
 A degree is usually required, and strong negotiation skills are a must!